VISAS, RESIDENCES, PERMITS

 Not all people who wish to travel to Costa Rica need a tourist visa; this will depend on your nationality, purpose of visit, country of residence and duration of stay.
 Visa requirements are based on international agreements or treaties.
 However, the visa does not guarantee entry to Costa Rica and, as in the United States, this depends on the immigration officer upon arrival.
 Visa application form here: form

 Please consider the following information:

 1. Americans do not need a visa to enter Costa Rica.
 However, they must have a current valid passport and a return ticket to exit Costa Rica.
 (Either to return to your country or to go to another country).
 US passport must be valid for a minimum of one day from the day you enter Costa Rica.

-3. If the foreigner has permanent residence, a student visa, a work visa in the United States and/or any country of the European Union and Canada, he/she does not need a visa to enter Costa Rica.
+3. If the foreigner has permanent residence, a student visa, a work visa in the United States or Canada, he/she does not need a visa to enter Costa Rica.
 In addition, he/she must have a passport valid for at least six months from the date of entry into the country and a round trip ticket.
 Note 1: This type of visa must be stamped in the passport, and must be valid for at least six months.
 Note 2: Permanent residents must submit their residency card (i.e. green card), which must be valid for at least six months.
 Note 3: The residence proof stamped on a passport, refugee status, parole or work cards are not accepted.
 If this is what you have, you need to find out if you need a tourist visa at the Consulate of your jurisdiction.